-My research focuses on how the desire for great-power status influences the behavior of rising powers in international security regimes.
-I am currently working on a book manuscript on this subject, based on my Ph.D. dissertation.
+My research focuses on the grand strategies of rising powers and their impact on international security and order, with an empirical specialization in South Asia and East Asia.
+I am working on a book manuscript, based on my Ph.D. dissertation, on how the desire for great-power status influences the behavior of rising powers in international security regimes.
 I have also co-edited a policy-focused volume that brings together top scholars and analysts across generations from Japan and India to chart the future course of bilateral relations.

 I received my Ph.D. from the Department of Politics at Princeton University.
 I hold an MPA in International Development from Princeton University's Woodrow Wilson School of Public and International Affairs, and a B.A. in Philosophy, Politics, and Economics from the University of Oxford.
 I have also worked at the Centre for Policy Research, New Delhi, and Innovations for Successful Societies, Princeton University.